Pre-Medicine

 *Completion of requisite coursework does not guarantee acceptance into any professional degree

 Medical schools differ in their testing requirements.
-Most medical and osteopathic schools require the MCAT, and many also require the CASPer Exam.
-The AAMC PREview Exam is also required by some medical schools.
+Most medical and osteopathic schools require the MCAT.
+Some also require the CASPer Exam or the AAMC PREview Exam.

 • The Computer-Based Assessment for Sampling Personal Characteristics (CASPer) exam is a situational judgment test designed to assess one's personal and professional attributes, including: Collaboration, Communication, Empathy, Equity, Ethics, Motivation, Problem Solving, Professionalism, Resilience, and Self Awareness.